KnownStormChaser/master-weather-model-list/models/air_quality_models/regional/canada/raqdps.md

 ## What area it covers
 - **Coverage:** Canada, the contiguous United States, northern Mexico, and adjacent oceans
-- **Domain details:** Rotated limited-area latitude–longitude grid, 772 × 642 grid points
+- **Domain details:** Rotated limited-area latitude–longitude grid (0.09° ≈ 10 km).
+The full computational grid is 772 × 642 points (per the v25 fact sheet and technical specifications); the publicly distributed GRIB2 files are on a cropped 729 × 599 grid — see *Data availability*.

 ---